Visan1/portfolio/README.md

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**
-- Utilized data analysis and visualization tools (Excel) to streamline quality assurance tasks, reducing analysis time from 1.5 hours to 20 minutes, resulting in weekly cost savings of $10,000.
+- Utilized data analysis and visualization tools (Excel) to streamline quality assurance tasks, reducing analysis time from 1.5 hours to 20 minutes and resulting in weekly cost savings of $10,000.
 - Managed large datasets of quality control data points, identifying trends and flagging production issues in real time.
 - Enabled senior leadership to make data-driven decisions through detailed reports and visualizations, showcasing key metrics such as production efficiency, waste reduction, and product defect and hold rates.
 - Ensured data accuracy by verifying analytical results using ERP systems (Macola, J.D.
 Edwards), approving $1 million worth of in-process and finished products monthly.